Antonios-M/CORE_2024/README.md

 ## Project Overview

 CORE 2024 is a project focused on designing a system of multi-robot assembly of rigidity-preserving structures, all while elminating the use of scaffolding
+Project Overview.This repository provides access to the three main components of the project:

+1) The Assembly Sequence Algorithm

+The core structure of this computational framework is integrated into all parts of the project.

+Required Files:
+	•	assembly_sequence_and_cutting_stock.gh

+2) The Structure Design & Optimisation Algorithm

+Required Files:
+	•	241105_Combined model.gh
+	•	241105_Combined model.3dm
+	•	on_site_assembly.xlsx

+3) The Multi-Robot Assembly Setup Algorithm

+Required Files:
+	•	RoboticAssemblyPrototype.3dm
+	•	RoboticAssemblyPrototype.rdk
+	•	RoboticAssemblyPrototype.gh

+Optional External Interface:
+	•	RobotManager.py

 ## Repository Structure